obogo/hummingbird/README.md

 Will include a minified version of the `wrap` as `belt.min.js`.

-#### options.polymers
-Type: `Array`
-Default value: `[]`

-The treeshaker cannot determin if polymers are used.
-This array can force polymers to be included if desired.
-Polymers may or may not be needed depending on your target browsers.

-#### options.ignores
-Type: `Array`
-Default value: `[]`

 Provides a list of belt libraries to exclude during the build.
-Its possible the treeshaker will identify functions you have in code with a name that matches a library item in belt.
+Its possible the treeshake will identify functions you have in code with a name that matches a library item in belt.

 ### Usage Examples